odoo/documentation/point_of_sale/posbox/index.rst

 functionality will be disabled when a wired network connection is available.

-When the posbox boots with a Wi-Fi adapter it will start its own Wi-Fi Access Point called "Posbox" you can connect to.
-The receipt that gets printed when the posbox starts will reflect this.
-In order to make the posbox connect to an already existing Wi-Fi network, go to the homepage of the posbox (indicated on the receipt) and go to the Wi-Fi configuration page.
+When the POSBox boots with a Wi-Fi adapter it will start its own Wi-Fi Access Point called "Posbox" you can connect to.
+The receipt that gets printed when the POSBox starts will reflect this.
+In order to make the POSBox connect to an already existing Wi-Fi network, go to the homepage of the POSBox (indicated on the receipt) and go to the Wi-Fi configuration page.
 On there you can choose a network to connect to.
 Note that we only support open and WPA(2)-PSK networks.
 When connecting to a WPA-secured network, fill in the password field.
-The posbox will attempt to connect to the specified network and will print a new posbox status receipt after it has connected.
+The POSBox will attempt to connect to the specified network and will print a new POSBox status receipt after it has connected.

-If you plan on permanently setting up the posbox with Wi-Fi, you can use the "persistent" checkbox on the Wi-Fi configuration page when connecting to a network.
+If you plan on permanently setting up the POSBox with Wi-Fi, you can use the "persistent" checkbox on the Wi-Fi configuration page when connecting to a network.
 This will make the network choice persist across reboots.
 This means that instead of starting up its own "Posbox" network it will always attempt to connect to the specified network after it boots.

-When the posbox fails to connect to a network it will fall back to starting it's own "Posbox" Access Point.
-If connection is lost with a Wi-Fi network after connecting to it, the Posbox will attempt to re-establish connection automatically.
+When the POSBox fails to connect to a network it will fall back to starting it's own "Posbox" Access Point.
+If connection is lost with a Wi-Fi network after connecting to it, the POSBox will attempt to re-establish connection automatically.

 Multi-POS Configuration
 -----------------------

-The advised way to setup a multi Point of Sale shop is to have one Posbox per Point of Sale.
-In this case it is mandatory to manually specify the IP address of each Posbox in each Point of Sale.
-You must also configure your network to make sure the Posbox's IP addresses don't change.
+The advised way to setup a multi Point of Sale shop is to have one POSBox per Point of Sale.
+In this case it is mandatory to manually specify the IP address of each POSBox in each Point of Sale.
+You must also configure your network to make sure the POSBox's IP addresses don't change.
 Please refer to your router documentation.

-Posboxless Guide (advanced)
+POSBoxless Guide (advanced)
 ===========================

 .. image:: media/posboxless_setup.png

-If you are running your Point of Sale on a Debian-based Linux distribution, you do not need the Posbox as you can run its software locally.
+If you are running your Point of Sale on a Debian-based Linux distribution, you do not need the POSBox as you can run its software locally.
 However the installation process is not foolproof.
 You'll need at least to know how to install and run Odoo.
 You may also run into issues specific to your distribution or to your particular setup and hardware configuration.

 Drivers for the various types of supported hardware are provided as Odoo modules.
-In fact, the posbox runs an instance of Odoo that the Point of Sale communicates with.
-The instance of Odoo running on the posbox is very different from a 'real' Odoo instance however.
+In fact, the POSBox runs an instance of Odoo that the Point of Sale communicates with.
+The instance of Odoo running on the POSBox is very different from a 'real' Odoo instance however.
 It does not handle *any* business data (eg. POS orders), but only serves as a gateway between the Point of Sale and the hardware.

-The goal of this section will be to setup a local Odoo instance that behaves like the Odoo instance running on the Posbox.
+The goal of this section will be to setup a local Odoo instance that behaves like the Odoo instance running on the POSBox.

 Image building process
 ----------------------

-We generate the official posbox images using the scripts in https://github.com/odoo/odoo/tree/8.0/addons/point_of_sale/tools/posbox.
+We generate the official POSBox images using the scripts in https://github.com/odoo/odoo/tree/8.0/addons/point_of_sale/tools/posbox.
 More specifically, we run
 `posbox_create_image.sh <https://github.com/odoo/odoo/blob/8.0/addons/point_of_sale/tools/posbox/posbox_create_image.sh>`_.